pgte/nodeconf-bcn-2015/README.md

 On some more recent new IPv6 is finally really starting to happen and we could hear a bit about p2p once again.
 Be sure to check out some of the torrent experiments from mafintosh and scuttlebutt from dominictarr.

-## performance workshop - Tom, Hassy and Igor
+## Advanced performance workshop - Tom, Hassy and Igor

+A great hands-on workshop with a series of challenges.
+//TODO